Hasmik-icml/HW-10-map/README.md

 # HW-10-map
-Function that return elements of array modified.
+Function that return modified elements of array .